Lie theory of finite simple groups and the Roth property: Computer verifications for simple groups

 \subsection{Data:}

 Here we summarize some of the obtained data for all finite simple groups up to order 75,000.
-We list whether the conjugacy class is real (closed for inverses), whether the corresponding Killing form irreducible, and its signature.
-The naming of the conjugacy classes follows the convention at the ATLAS, and conjugacy classes of elements order with the same centralizer sizes have been amalgamated whenever they show identical behaviour.
+We list whether the conjugacy class is real, reducibility of the Killing form, and its signature.
+The naming of the conjugacy classes follows the convention at the Atlas, and conjugacy classes of elements order with the same centralizer sizes have been amalgamated whenever they show identical behaviour.
 Listing the actual eigenspace decomposition of the adjoint representation on $\C\CC$ would be too lengthy and not particularly enlightening, so we shall omit that data here.
-Whenever the Killing form is reducible we have included between brackets the number of irreducible components in the corresponding column.
-The signature of the Killing form is expressed as the triple $(p,n,z)$ where $p$, $n$ and $z$ are respectively the number (counted with multiplicities) of positive, negative and zero eigenvalues; in particular, nondegeneracy is given by zero as the last number of this triple.
+Whenever the Killing form is reducible we have included in the corresponding column the number of irreducible components.
+Signature is expressed as $(p,n,z)$ where $p$, $n$ and $z$ are respectively the number (counted with multiplicities) of positive, negative and zero eigenvalues; in particular, nondegeneracy is given by zero as the last number of this triple.
 In supplementary information we list the maximal eigenvalue $\lambda_{max}$ of the Killing form, equal to the row sum.
 For a real conjugacy class $(\lambda_{max}-|\CC|)/|\CC|$ is a measure of the typical size of the other entries of the Killing form matrix after the principal entry $|\CC|$ in each row.
 We also list the value $\chi_\CC(\CC)$ of the character of the adjoint representation on a typical element of $\CC$ as a measure of the degree to which the braided Lie algebra is nonabelian.
 It counts the number of elements in $\CC$ that commute with any given element of $\CC$.

 $A_5$, order 60 \\

 $PSL(2,7)$, order 168 \\

 $A_6$, order 360 \\